daskeyboard/daskeyboard.io/README.md

-# INVITATION ONLY: Getting Started With Das Keyboard Q Software - beta
+# Getting Started With Das Keyboard Q Software - beta

 *Warning:* the Q software is in very early stage.
 It's buggy, incomplete, and poorly documented.
 That means it is a start.
 However it is improving fast.
 Only use it if you are